Mysteries of the Rosary

 In this guide, you will find each set of rosary mysteries explained, with their prayers, Scripture passages, and meditations.
 By praying the mysteries with attention and love, we open ourselves to God’s grace, strengthen our faith, and grow in holiness, ready to meet the Lord in His kingdom.

-What Are the Rosary Mysteries?
+What Are the Mysteries of the Rosary?

 In the Rosary, prayer and meditation are joined.
 The repeated prayers—especially the Hail Mary—become a steady rhythm, allowing the heart to focus on the mystery at hand.
 By entering into each mystery, we walk with Mary and see the life of Jesus through her eyes.
 We are invited to grow in faith, to love the Lord more deeply, and to desire heaven above all things.

 Praying the rosary devotion faithfully is more than reciting words—it is joining our spirit to the divine love of Christ and the gentle guidance of Mary.
 In this way, the mysteries become a light for our lives, leading us ever closer to God.
+In all, there are twenty mysteries of the Rosary, arranged in four sets of five — the Joyful, Sorrowful, Glorious, and Luminous Mysteries.
+Originally there were fifteen; Saint John Paul II added the five Luminous Mysteries in 2002 in his Apostolic Letter Rosarium Virginis Mariae.

 The Four Sets of Mysteries